 These two sequences follow the test standard detailed in EN50332-2 for measuring the maximum levels of portable music players and earphones/headphones.
 This section of the standard covers the individual testing of the devices rather than the combined testing that is detailed in part 1.
 Note that the physical setup and connections will be different between the two sequences.
 Please read the hardware and calibration sections of this instruction carefully.

-When measuring noise cancelling headphones there are three important pieces of data to collect.
+This SoundCheck test sequence measures headphone active noise cancellation (ANC).
+It measures both the active and passive noise cancellation and calculates total attenuation over the operating frequency range of the headphones.
 Passive Attenuation is the amount of noise that is reduced at the ear simply by the headphones being worn.
 Active Attenuation is the amount of noise that is further reduced by turning on the device’s active cancellation circuits.
 Lastly, Total Attenuation is the combined reduction in noise from passive and active sources and is what the end user of the product will experience.

-To calculate these metrics this sequence performs three separate measurements using a Head and Torso Simulator and a small speaker which serves as a noise source.
-The alternative to using the small speaker would be to use a diffuse background noise environment with multiple speakers playing uncorrelated noise.
-This is a far more complicated arrangement and would require additional steps in the sequence.
+To calculate these metrics this SoundCheck test sequence performs three separate measurements using a Head and Torso Simulator and a small speaker which serves as a noise source.
+This is a simple, low-cost alternative to using a diffuse background noise environment with multiple speakers playing uncorrelated noise, although the sequence could be user-modified to support this.